 As I said earlier… our numbers show the trade working 83% of the time.

-ou have to be smart about how you trade… and never put too much on any one trade.
+This means you have to be smart about how you trade… and never put too much on any one trade.

 Some of the trades will lose.